bhklab/DrugTissue/README.md

 load the XML clinicaltrials.gov reader from `drugResultGetter.R` , and run `wordmine.R` to generate the `wordmine` variable referenced in diagram generation

-all figures should run independently with automatic pdf generation in working directory set using `setWD()`
+all figures are generated through their respective R file and should run independently with varying pdf generation in working directory set using `setWD()`

+`figure 5d.R` generates the data for figure 5d, which should then be exported into cytoscape for network visualization

 Figure 1 was manually created using Microsoft Word

-`figure 2a.R` generates figure 2A

-`figure 2b.R` generated figure 2B

-`figure 2c.R` generated figure 2C

-`figure 3.R` generates 6 pdfs, representing the top 3 and bottom 3 drugs with strong and weak correlations respectively

-`figure 4a.R` generates figure 4A

-`figure 4c.R` generates the data for figure 4C, which should then be exported into cytoscape for network visualization

-`supplementary 2.R` generates data for the supplementary 2 figure in a `combined1n` variable

-`supplementary file 1.R` generates supplementary file 1

-`supplementary file 2.R` generates supplementary file 2

 supplementary file 3 is generated at the end of `GSEA_with_AUC.R`